Dumbo (2019 film): Music

 On October 4, 2017, Danny Elfman was announced as the composer for the film's score.
 He said that "[he and the production team] knew [they] would have to find a musical identity for Dumbo that was purely Dumbo."
 Elfman developed "a very simple [main] theme" as Burton "feels it's a simple story."
 Elfman also wrote background music for the film's scenes in the circus, and themes based on the characters' experiences.
 He also wrote a theme for Medici and Vandevere which he described as "a bit of a wicked thing."
 The score pays homage to Frank Churchill and Oliver Wallace's score from the original film.

-Norwegian singer Aurora performed a cover of the original film's song "Baby Mine" for the remake's trailer, though it was not featured in the actual film.
-Sharon Rooney, playing "Miss Atlantis," performed the song in the film.
-Additionally, Arcade Fire performs an end-credits version of "Baby Mine" for the film, which was released as a single on March 11, 2019.
-Instrumental versions of the songs "Casey Junior", "When I See an Elephant Fly", and "Pink Elephants on Parade" from the original Dumbo are also included in the 2019 film.
-The soundtrack, featuring Elfman's score and Arcade Fire's version of "Baby Mine", was digitally released on March 29, 2019 and physically released on April 26, 2019.
+Arcade Fire's version of "Baby Mine" was released as a single on March 11, 2019.
+The soundtrack was digitally released on March 29, 2019 and physically released on April 26, 2019.

-Track listing

 Release

+Theatrical

-Dumbo was released in the United States and the United Kingdom in 2D and RealD 3D by Walt Disney Studios Motion Pictures on March 29, 2019.
+Dumbo was released in the United States by Walt Disney Studios Motion Pictures on March 29, 2019.
 It held its world premiere at the Ray Dolby Ballroom in Los Angeles on March 11, 2019.
 The European premiere was held at the Curzon Mayfair Cinema in London on March 21, 2019.
-The film plays in RealD 3D, IMAX, IMAX 3D and Dolby Cinema.
 In a collaboration with Accenture Interactive, Disney set up a photo booth, using photography facial recognition, would give attendees at the 2019 South by Southwest festival an experience that would be based on the emotion expressed by the attendee.
 Disney spent around $120–140 million to market the film worldwide.
 A tie-in novelization of the film written by Kari Sutherland was published by Disney Publishing Worldwide on February 12, 2019.

+Home media

 Dumbo was released on DVD, Blu-ray, and Ultra HD Blu-ray on June 25, 2019.
 The film was amongst several of Disney's then recent releases available to watch exclusively on their streaming service, Disney+, which was launched in November 2019.

+Dumbo was the No. 1 film on the Official Film Chart following its disc release in the United Kingdom.
+In June 2019, it debuted at No. 1 on both the combined DVD and Blu-ray Disc sales charts, as well as the dedicated Blu-ray Disc sales chart.
+Blu-ray formats accounted for 75% of its total unit sales, with 9% of sales coming from the 4K Ultra HD Blu-ray edition.
+In the week ending July 6, 2019, the film held onto the No. 1 spot on both the combined DVD and Blu-ray Disc sales charts, as well as the dedicated Blu-ray Disc sales chart.